cosinekitty/astronomy/source/js/README.md

 <a name="SearchLunarApsis"></a>

 ## SearchLunarApsis(startDate) ⇒ [<code>Apsis</code>](#Apsis)
+**Kind**: global function
+**Brief**: Finds the next perigee or apogee of the Moon.

 Finds the next perigee (closest approach) or apogee (farthest remove) of the Moon that occurs after the specified date and time.

-**Kind**: global function

 | Param | Type | Description |
 | --- | --- | --- |